 Reproduction is the first great priority upon pitching, and the yeast will not do anything else until food reserves are built up.
 This stage is marked by a drop in pH because of the utilization of phosphate and a reduction in oxygen.
 Glycogen, an intracellular carbohydrate reserve, is essential as an energy source for cell activity since wort sugars are not assimilated early in the lag phase.
 Stored glycogen is broken down into glucose, which is utilized by the yeast cell for reproduction – the cell’s first concern.
 Low glycogen levels produce abnormal levels of vicinal diketones (especially diacetyl) and result in longer fermentations.

-The growth phase, often referred to as the respiration phase, follows the lag phase once sufficient reserves are built up within the yeast.
-This phase is evident from the covering of foam on the wort surface due to the liberated carbon dioxide.
-In this phase, the yeast cells use the oxygen in the wort to oxidize a variety of acid compounds, resulting in a significant drop in pH.
-In this connection, some yeast strains will result in a much greater fall in pH than others within the same fermenting wort.
+The growth phase, often referred to as the respiration phase, follows the lag phase once sufficient glycogen reserves are built up within the yeast.
+This phase is evident by the covering of foam on the wort surface due to the liberated carbon dioxide.

 Click on the following topics for more information on brewer's yeast.